26 Iteration

 26.4 Saving multiple outputs

-In the last section, you learned about map(), which is useful for reading multiple files into a single object.
+, which is useful for reading multiple files into a single object.
 In this section, we’ll now explore sort of the opposite problem: how can you take one or more R objects and save it to one or more files?
 We’ll explore this challenge using three examples:

-• Saving multiple data frames into one database.
+- Saving multiple data frames into one database.

-• Saving multiple data frames into multiple .csv files.
+- Saving multiple data frames into multiple

-• Saving multiple plots to multiple .png files.
+files. - Saving multiple plots to multiple

 26.4.1 Writing to a database

-Sometimes when working with many files at once, it’s not possible to fit all your data into memory at once, and you can’t do map(files, read_csv).
+.
 One approach to deal with this problem is to load your data into a database so you can access just the bits you need with dbplyr.

 If you’re lucky, the database package you’re using will provide a handy function that takes a vector of paths and loads them all into the database.
-This is the case with duckdb’s duckdb_read_csv():
+This is the case with duckdb’s duckdb_read_csv()

 con <- DBI::dbConnect(duckdb::duckdb())